Issues & Initiatives

 Brookside Square Residential/Retail Development

-The last parcel (13B Commonwealth Ave.) is approved for 6000+ sq. ft. of retail and is currently in design with plans to break ground later in 2018.
-Design concepts were presented at the January, 2018 WCAC meeting showing a single story building resembling the architecture of the existing Brookside buildings.
-The developer intends to make revisions based on WCAC and Planning Department feedback and present again at the February 12, 2018 WCAC meeting.
+The last parcel of the Brookside project (13B Commonwealth Ave.) is approved for 6000+ sq. ft. of retail and is currently in the design phase.
+Design concepts were presented at the January (minutes) and February 2018 WCAC meetings showing a single story building resembling the architecture of the existing Brookside buildings.
+Our understanding is that the developer intends to make revisions based on town and public feedback and present in the future.

 Junction Village Assisted Living Development

 An 83-unit assisted living just behind the village along the Assabet with 40 units designated low-income.
+Concord approved the second of three CPA years of funding at the 2018 town meeting.
+The developer is still in the pipeline for state funding needed to make the project happen (expected to be approved, but no concrete timeline yet).
 Current work on the committee surrounds planning for the open space part of the project to create new public walking trails along the river.
 (More details see below).

 Bruce Freeman Rail Trail

 This incredible addition to the Village will come directly through town at the intersection of Main and Commonwealth in front of the 99 Restaurant.
-It substantially constructed and scheduled for opening in late 2018.
+It substantially constructed and scheduled for opening in early 2019.
 See more details about the project at the Bruce Freeman Rail Trail Committee’s page.

 Pedestrian Bridge to Baker Ave